 - Have you had withdrawal symptoms when you tried to stop drinking?

 If you can answer yes to two or more of these questions, an alcohol use disorder may be developing.
-There are services available to help in situations like this.
+There are alcohol treatment services available to help in situations like this.
 Contact us today, and we can start you on the path to a healthier you in addiction recovery.